debakkerb/research/shared_vpc_private_gke/README.md

 - GKE cluster (2)

 ## Service Account
 Normally, the GKE cluster runs with the default Compute service account.
-Because this service account has very open permissions (Editor-role), I recommend teams to remove those permissions.
+Because this service account has very open permissions (Editor-role), I recommend to remove those permissions, as it violates the principle of least privilege.

 This can be done via an organization policy: